SDKiller/yii2-imperavi-redactor/README.md

 Imperavi Redactor Widget for Yii2
 =================================

-This is  a A Yii2 port of original [Imperavi Redactor Widget](https://github.com/yiiext/imperavi-redactor-widget) for Yii (yiiext/imperavi-redactor-widget).
+This is a Yii2 port of original [Imperavi Redactor Widget](https://github.com/yiiext/imperavi-redactor-widget) for Yii (yiiext/imperavi-redactor-widget).

 `ImperaviRedactorWidget` is a wrapper for [Imperavi Redactor](http://imperavi.com/redactor/), a high quality WYSIWYG editor.